Kush614/College-Campus-Placement-Prediction/README.md

 The goal is to predict if a student is placed or not according to his/her percentage and other factors.

-Dataset can be downloaded from here
+Dataset can be downloaded from https://www.kaggle.com/benroshan/factors-affecting-campus-placement

 WHAT I HAD DONE